hmcts/cnp-jenkins-docker/README.md

 Create a pull request with your change in this repo.

-After the PR is merged wait a few minutes for the ACR task to build it
+After the PR is merged you can monitor the [GitHub action build](https://github.com/hmcts/cnp-jenkins-docker/actions) waiting for it to complete.

-Check for the latest tag in the container registry:
+You can either check the GitHub action log in the 'Build and Push step' to find the new tag or run the below script:
 ```shell
 az acr repository show-tags -n hmctspublic --repository jenkins/jenkins --subscription DCD-CNP-PROD --orderby time_desc --query [0] -o tsv
 ```